dekarrin/ictiobus/docs/ictcc.md

 ./ictcc -C "$(printf '```fishi\n%%%%tokens\n\d+  %%token int\n%%%%grammar\n{S} = {S} int | int\n```\n')"
 ```

-The -C flag can be useful for reading in a file using subshell redirection, if
+The -C flag can be useful for reading in a file using subshell redirection (if
-supported by the shell:
+supported by the shell):

 ```
 ./ictcc -C "$(<some-spec.md)"